mel-project/melwallet-client/README.md

 cargo install --locked melwallet-cli melwalletd
 ```

-For a quick intro to using this software, checkout [this quick guide] on the themelio docs page(https://docs.themelio.org/try-themelio/my-first-tx/)
+For a quick intro to using this software, checkout [this quick guide] on the Themelio docs page(https://docs.themelio.org/try-themelio/my-first-tx/)